AMSP-04/NETN-MRM/NETN-MRM.md

 ### Dependencies

 The NETN-MRM refers to simulated entities by UUID.
-Implementation of Aggregation, Disaggregation and Divide also requires a knowledge of the structure and organization of units and allocation of equipment as defined in NETN-ORG.
+Implementation of Aggregation, Disaggregation and Divide also requires a knowledge of the structure and organisation of units and allocation of equipment as defined in NETN-ORG.

 In the MRM patterns, the acquisition of modelling responsibility of simulated entities may use NETN-TMR.